 In order to use Mendix, you must sign up to create an account.
 With this signup you create a MxID, and this ID will be linked to a company.
 If the company already exists, you will join the company.
 If it is a new company, a new company will be created and you will automatically join it.

-To make changes to the roles, see Add a Company Admin and Change the App Roles.
+To make changes to the roles, see How to Manage Company Roles and App Roles.

 The roles defined within a company and the company’s apps are described below.

 Everyone with the same email domain will be automatically placed in the same company.
 For example, all the users that sign up with an email address with the

 @bouncetravel.com emaildomain will automatically join the company named Bounce Travel.

 Within the company there are three roles, which are described below.